ubc-library-rc/RegEx_in_R/content/Practice.md

 ## III - Combinations of words
-### P1 - remove the end of the words that are Amarica and British english and sigular or plural
+### P1 - remove the end of the words that are American and British english and sigular or plural
 Your goal is for <em>length(unique(words))</em> to output 2.
 Right now, it outputs 8.

 ``` r